Esri/solutions-widget-feature-collection-updater/README.md

-solutions-widget-utility-network-trace

-A widget to perform tracing for the ArcGIS Utility Network Management Extension

-Read a step by step primer [here](https://esri.github.io/solutions-widget-utility-network-trace/)
+solutions-widget-feature-collection-updater

+A widget to update a feature collection in any map that you have editable permissions with the current selections on the map.

 ## Features
 * An ArcGIS Web AppBuilder Widget
-* Configure a trace in the web without the need for ArcGIS Pro
+* Can determine which selection to save
-* Ability to combine a series a traces into a single workflor
+* Ability to choose a map in My Content or in a group
-* Import trace ArcPy command into the configuration

 ## Requirements
-1. A published ArcGIS Utility Network Management feature service
-2. A map service of the above to use in ArcGIS Web Appbuilder for visualization.
-(Web Scene does not support UN Feature Layers as of 8/30/18)
+1. ArcGIS Web AppBuilder or ArcGIS Enterprise
+2. Permission to edit maps

-3. Developed for ArcGIS Web AppBuilder, use 3D layout to deploy
+## Instructions for ArcGIS Web App Builder
+1. Clone this repo and copy the folder FeatureCollectionUpdater to <ArcGIS Web AppBuilder location>/WebAppBuilderForArcGIS\client\stemapp\widgets

-## Instructions
+## Instructions for ArcGIS Enterprise
-1. Create a map with the UN map service.
-2. Download ArcGIS Web AppBuilder Dev Edition
-3. Download this widget and add it to `<location of WAB dev edition download>/client/stemapp3d/widgets`
-4. Register WAB dev ed to your organization
-5. Create and app, select the map you created.
-6. Add and configure the UNTrace widget.
+1. Please follow instructions here [Add custom widgets](http://enterprise.arcgis.com/en/portal/latest/use/add-custom-widgets.htm)

 ## Usage
-1. Launch the configuration application
+1. Launch the configured application
-2. Click the trace widget to open it in the panel
+2. Click the Feature Collection Updater widget to open it
-3. Click the starting point icon (marker icon) and click an asset on the map
-4. Click on the trace button with your named traced to run the trace

-NOTE: The widget looks for the Utility Network Feature Service, not the map service.  map service is purely for visualization.
-Works on ES6 and greater supported browsers
+3. Draw a box around the features you want to select, press Next
+4. Choose the map the feature you wish to update, press Next
+5. Give your selection a name and a location to save, press OK
+6. The map's current feature collection will be updated with the new feature collection

 ## Issues